-Just like Airdevonsrix icefall, Warren icefall has formed in location where the giant East Antarctic ice sheet pours (because ice is slow flowing liquid) in McMurdo Dry Valleys.
-Here a dolerite sill (intrusion of sturdy rocks) in Jurassic period broke through the Devonian – Triassic sandstone.
-This hard rock resists to the force of glaciers and as a result has formed this giant step with 400 m tall, verticall wall.
+Just like Airdevonsrix icefall, Warren icefall has formed in a location where the giant East Antarctic ice sheet pours (because ice is slow-flowing liquid) in McMurdo Dry Valleys.
+Here a dolerite sill (intrusion of sturdy rocks) in the Jurassic period broke through the Devonian – Triassic sandstone.
+This hard rock resists the force of glaciers and as a result, has formed this giant step with a 400 m tall, vertical wall.

 Airdevronsix icefalls together with Warren falls form one of the most magnificent sights on our planet.

 - GigaPan image by Zbigniew Malolepszy, 2010.
-Warren Icefall is seen in the left side.
+Warren Icefall is seen on the left side.

 - Jackie Grom, Ancient Ecosystem Discovered Beneath Antarctic Glacier.
 Science, April 16, 2009.

 Antarctica is an unusual continent, little known to general people and comparatively little investigated.
 There are missing numerous kinds of landmarks that are common in all other continents of the world, but this is compensated by several kinds of landmarks unique to Antarctica.

 Antarctica and Sub-antarctic islands were the last part of Earth that was reached and explored by humans.
 The harsh climate prevents habitation of these lands except for Tristan da Cunha island which has much milder weather.